OpenStreetMap-Madagascar/sotm-madagascar/README.md

 # State of the Map Madagascar 2024 Website

-This repo is the Jekyll configuration, styles and content powering openstreetmap-madagascar.github.io/sotm-madagascar/ and https://2024.stateofthemap.org,
+This repo is the Jekyll configuration, styles and content powering https://openstreetmap-madagascar.github.io/sotm-madagascar/ or https://2024.stateofthemap.org,

 Note that the SotM program is managed through our submission system at https://pretalx.com/sotm2024.
 If you change it on the submission system, it will be updated on the website automatically.
 Do that rather than making pull requests on the "session" files here.